Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental

 \begin{itemize} \item LST retrieval is underdetermined because, for every radiance measurement across \( N \) TIR channels, there are \( N \) unknown LSEs and an unknown LST. \item The radiances measured in different TIR channels are highly correlated, making the system of equations unstable and sensitive to small errors in the data. \end{itemize}

-To overcome these challenges, additional assumptions and constraints are required to either increase the number of equations or reduce the number of unknowns, while also decorrelating the data.
-Consequently, several algorithms have been developed to retrieve LST, including the Single-Channel~\cite{jimenez2014land}, Split-Window~\cite{rozenstein2014derivation}, mono-window~\cite{wang2015improved}, and others.
+To overcome these challenges, additional assumptions and constraints are required to either increase the number of equations or reduce the number of unknowns, while decorrelating the data.
+Consequently, several algorithms have been developed to retrieve LST, including the Single-Channel~\cite{jimenez2014land}, Split-Window~\cite{rozenstein2014derivation}, and mono-window~\cite{wang2015improved}.